 Staff members are available to help establish or enhance your school recycling or composting program.
-They will meet with you on-site to figure out the best approach for your school.
+They will meet with you on-site or virtually to figure out the best approach for your school.

 EWRSEF provides an opportunity for middle and high school students to showcase their research projects in the fields of science, technology, engineering, and math.
-The 2017 EWRSEF event will be held in March, 2018.
-For additional information, please visit their website
+For additional information, please visit their website.

 You may arrange for a speaker from the City of Spokane's Solid Waste departments to visit your classroom or business.
 Topics include how to improve waste reduction practices, increase your recycling programs, and divert organics into a composting program.
+Need a presenter for a virtual meeting?
+We can do that, too!
 To request education materials or to schedule a presentation, please contact Kris Major, Solid Waste Education Coordinator, at 509.625.6521.

 Want to learn how to increase recycling and save money?
 The City's Solid Waste departments offer free waste consultations to businesses, schools, and hospitals.